DevMountain/Siri/README.md

 ```

 * Now when each time you run your server your message will print to the terminal.

+* Now that you have the basics of your server set up run `nodemon server.js` inside your project directory and check that your console prints out `Listening on 8887`.

 ##Step 3: the GET call
 The Siri-client is looking for a connection on port 8887 and will try to send a GET request to get a message.